MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/getting-started.md

 ## Integrate CocoaPods
 1. Open a terminal and go to the sample app's directory.
-2. Run this to install CocoaPods:
+2. Run this command to install CocoaPods:

   ```shell
   sudo gem install cocoapods
   ```

-3. Run this to install dependencies:
+3. Run this command to install dependencies:

   ```shell
   pod install